 In late March of 1968 Martin Luther King arrived in Memphis to support the city’s sanitation workers’ demand for higher pay.
 His presence has often been hailed – by King’s admirers – as yet another example of King’s unyielding commitment to people’s (his people’s) pursuit of equality and civil rights.
 Well, for those who believe King’s presence in Memphis was about “civil rights” or “equal rights,” both contentions are woefully inaccurate.
 He certainly had an agenda, and it did include higher wages for the city’s garbage men.
 But King’s real agenda was far more self-serving.
 That is, he had unexpectedly been given the opportunity to launch a new career.
 This was his main concern.
 However, before we get to this ‘new’ career opportunity for King, let’s first break down the issues concerning the striking sanitation workers.

 To begin here, let’s address the notion that the sanitation workers strike was about civil rights and/or equal rights.
-Blacks were the overwhelming majority of the sanitation workers in Memphis in 1968 — and they weren‘t complaining in the least about that.
 Civil rights at that time mainly concerned the desire by black males to achieve compulsory integration rights into a white male ‘group.’
-Since integration was not an issue in this strike, then ‘civil rights’ cannot legitimately be considered here as a catalyst for this strike.
-As for the ‘equal rights’ assertion, it is impossible to nail down to what this could be referencing.
+Since integration was not an issue in this strike, as Blacks were the overwhelming majority of the sanitation workers in Memphis in 1968 — and they weren‘t complaining in the least about that – then ‘civil rights’ cannot legitimately be considered here as a catalyst for this strike.
+As for the ‘equal rights’ assertion, it is impossible to nail down just what this could be referencing.
 Memphis sanitation workers were being paid more than the federal minimum wage.
 But that’s not to say that their pay wasn’t low.
 They were paid only $1.80 per hour (the federal minimum wage was $1.60).
 However, one has to be aware that sanitation workers were at the bottom of the city’s pay scale, and for good reason.
 Their job requires no skill and no educational requirements.
 The men who do this work likely cannot qualify for any other job – public or private.